SEUNGHO-Y00/ProfessionalStudy/WOBC/IncidentHandlingLabs.md

 * Block Incoming Traffic on Known Port

+  - To employ Microsoft Windows Firewall to block traffic to a known port from a specific IP address

 * Compromise Assessment with Crowd Response

 * Disable User Account on Windows 10